Banshitabansal/Banshitabansal/Readme.md

-  I am a dedicated and results-oriented Full-Stack Developer with a Bachelor of Computer Application from Karora PC Mahita Mahavoydiaya (2021–2024).
+  I am a dedicated and results-oriented Full-Stack Developer with a Bachelor of Computer Application from Kanoria PG Mahila Mahavidhyalaya (2021–2024).
 With a strong foundation in modern web development technologies, I specialize in building and deploying responsive, scalable web applications using industry-standard frameworks and best practices.
 My passion for problem-solving, continuous learning, and adapting to emerging technologies drives my ability to deliver high-quality solutions.

 Certified Full-Stack Developer with expertise in both front-end and back-end development.
 Proven track record of developing multiple responsive web applications.